 The Copenhagen Institute for Futures Studies is looking into how actors within the Nordic media industry can be part of shaping the future role of media for the betterment of society.
 We do this with a variety of different initiatives including the think tank, ‘Future Nordic Media Landscape 2030’, and the project, ‘Public Service Algorithm 2.0’.

 We are currently establishing the think tank, 'Future Nordic Media Landscape 2030', that will be gathering media professionals across industries in order to develop a new agenda for the direction of the media landscape of the future.

-The traditional media industry is in crisis!
+The traditional media industry is in crisis.

-In our recent member report Future Media from 2019, we addressed some of the significant megatrends affecting the media industry of the future, with three major areas challenging the role of media: the shift from broadcasted to networked truth, growing media polarisation, and declining public trust in media.
+In our members' report, 'Future Media', we addressed some of the significant megatrends affecting the media industry of the future, with three major areas challenging the role of media: the shift from broadcasted to networked truth, growing media polarisation, and declining public trust in media.

 Public and commercial media providers no longer have a monopoly over the production and sharing of media content.
 Non-traditional media players, often from the tech industry, have redefined what it means to create and consume media.
 The ecosystem has grown to include 4.3 billion internet users who have become both producers and distributors of media content.

 It is time for the Nordic media industry to rethink the ecosystem and create new value propositions based on design to accommodate citizens’ fundamental rights as well as values linked to news quality standards, such as fact-based communication, unbiased reporting, independence, pluralism, diversity of viewpoints, fairness, transparency, and respect for human dignity, equality, and human rights.